misterrodg/cifparse/docs/Airway_Point.md

 - fix_radius: The fixed radius transition value.
 - record_number: The CIFP record number.
 - cycle_data: The cycle ID of when the record was added/updated.

+\* Column-based field.
+May contain intentional leading or trailing spaces.